saschask/galen-prototype/README.md

 # galen-prototype
 Small prototype to show the general workflows and basic features of [Galen Framework](http://galenframework.com/) which can be used for automated testing of responsive design.

+## Setup

+At first, please make sure that [NodeJS](https://nodejs.org/) is installed.
+Afterwards use `npm` and the `package.json` to get Grunt and all the necessary Grunt plugins.

+The Grunt and Galen Framework command line interfaces should be installed globally to be able to use them from everywhere and to prevent problems with `grunt shell`.

+`npm install;`
+`npm install grunt-cli -g;`
+`npm install galenframework-cli -g;`

 ## Available Grunt tasks

 ### Basic tasks